Is Olives Safe During Pregnancy? (Updated 2026 Guide)

 The Answer

 Yes, olives are safe to eat during pregnancy.
-The vast majority of olive products (89%) receive an A grade for pregnancy safety, making them an excellent snack choice for expectant mothers.
+The vast majority of olive products (over 93%) receive an A grade for pregnancy safety, making them an excellent snack choice for expecting mothers.

 Olives are a nutritious food rich in healthy monounsaturated fats, antioxidants, and iron all beneficial during pregnancy.
-The main concerns are specialty cocktail olives containing alcohol (vermouth, vodka, gin) which must be avoided entirely, and some products with sodium benzoate preservative which warrants caution.
-Standard jarred, canned, and marinated olives from grocery stores are safe to enjoy.
+The main concerns are specialty olives marinated in alcohol (vermouth, vodka, or wine) which should be avoided entirely, and high sodium content which may be a concern if you have blood pressure issues.
+Most jarred and canned olives from grocery stores are perfectly safe.

 Pregnancy Safe is 100% independent and research driven.
 No companies pay to promote or sponsor products.